 Turns out, there could be more unintended problems with ingesting large amounts of calcium supplements.
 The calcium may not just make its way to your bones – it may deposit other places in your body.
 The most concerning deposits may occur in important blood vessels that supply your heart and your brain.
 That’s right, all this circulating calcium may actually clog your arteries and contribute to heart disease and stroke.
 Hold the presses!!

 We’re not sounding the alarm bells here.
 The data still is not definitive and continues to be tested.
 There is a lot more to be learned.
 In fact a recent large study disputed this, showing that a large group of women taking supplements did not have a greater risk of these problems.
 However, a sensible approach to preserving your bones would say that mega doses of calcium supplements may not be the best idea – but dietary calcium still is important.
+So most of us can actually cut down on the calcium supplements and take less.
+In fact you can get enough calcium via a supplement (in addition to your diet) in a well crafted all in one vitamin based on your needs.
+A custom vitamin will give you the right about of calcium with your other vitamins and not too much.
+Take our vitamin quiz here to find out what you need.

 There are many great sources from which you can get your daily calcium in addition to the commonly thought of milk, cheese and yogurt (see table below).
 Green leafy vegetables such as kale, spinach and broccoli or even nuts and seeds such as sesame seeds, almonds and chick peas are all good sources.
 Most of us can cobble together 1000 mg or so daily via all of these food sources.